 EPSO SEMESTER WHY WILL THIS HELP MY CAREER PATHWAY?
-Advanced Placement Computer Science Fall 2024 I don't want to take another math course senior year, and I am very interested in Computer Science for a college major.
-Dual Enrollment-Mechatronics Spring 2022 My cousin works at Delta Faucet and there are lots of apprenticeships there that pay really well.
+Dual Enrollment-Mechatronics Fall: Junior Year My cousin works at Delta Faucet and there are lots of apprenticeships there that pay really well.
 I want to be prepared for that level of work when I finish high school.
-CLEP-BIOLOGY Spring 2025 My school doesn't offer Advanced Placement Biology, but I did really well in Biology class so I want to pay out of my own pocket to save thousands in college tuition.
+Advanced Placement Computer Science Fall: Senior Year I don't want to take another math course senior year, and I am very interested in Computer Science for a college major.
+CLEP-BIOLOGY Spring: Senior Year My school doesn't offer Advanced Placement Biology, but I did really well in Biology class so I want to pay out of my own pocket to save thousands in college tuition.
 I want to be a vet and I know that ETSU will require Freshman Biology.
 Activity Now, your turnwhat EPSO courses will you take in the remaining two years of high school?
 Which semester is the best fit for you with your other commitments (sports, work, and other academic classes)?
 The WHY is important because this will help you stay motivated in the course and keep your eye on the prize 1.
 2. 3.
 4.

-Dual Enrollment/GIVE Grant
+Dual Enrollment